 East Central College is an accredited institutional member of the National Association of Schools of Music.
 Our talented faculty members offer instruction in all areas of musical study.
-We have up-to-date facilities.
-In addition, students can take part in our many bands, choirs and chamber ensembles.
-We also have generous scholarship offerings for music students.
+Whether you are interested in transferring to a baccalaureate degree, or pursuing selected courses for personal enrichment, you will find that we are committed to helping you achieve your academic and music goals.

 We offer a rewarding cultural and intellectual learning environment.
 The college is recognized as a center of artistic excellence in the community.
-Our Concert Series has received National Endowment for the Arts-Art Engagement in American Communities Award for two consecutive years in 2018-2020.
 Students will have the opportunity to attend performances by world-class artists.
-After graduating, our students have proven to be successful in their future studies and careers in music.